Prerequisites - Art I , Art II, and Art III

 This course requires a serious focus and commitment to developing as a student artist.
-Students must complete a body of work consisting of 8 pieces.
+Students must complete a body of work consisting of at least 6 pieces.
 This course is designed for the serious art student considering post secondary study in a visual art related field.
 Students will explore a variety of approaches to observational studies, while discovering a personal style of expression.
 This course is a prerequisite for AP Studio Art.OVERVIEW:

 This portfolio is intended to address two-dimensional (2-D) design issues .
 Design involves purposeful decision making about how to use the elements and principles of art in an integrative way .